-If you receive a letter, CBU records indicate that you have at least one backflow prevention device installed on your water service or fire service.
+If you receive a letter, CBU records indicate that you have at least one backflow prevention device installed on your water service, fire service or irrigation service.
 The letter is a reminder that your device is out of compliance and should be tested as soon as possible.
 Each backflow prevention device is required to be tested annually and record of test results are required to be submitted to CBU.
+Failure to complete this testing may result in further enforcement action.